The Paul Law Firm P.C.

 • Urgent care facilities

-Liability may extend to ER physicians, nurses, hospitals, staffing companies, or healthcare systems.
+Liability may extend to emergency physicians, nurses, hospitals, staffing companies, or healthcare systems.

 What Must Be Proven in a Georgia Emergency Room Error Case